Top 7 Best Solar Companies in Oregon (2023 Reviews)

 Oregon is a great place to go solar because there are many benefits afforded to solar customers in the state.
 We’ll discuss the most significant upsides of going solar below.

 The biggest financial incentive of going solar is the reduction you’ll enjoy on your electric bills.
 When your solar panels produce energy, they decrease the amount of power you need to pull from the grid and save you money.
 The average Oregon resident pays around $102.32 per month for electricity, which means eliminating your power bills — which is possible with the state’s great net metering policy — could save you around $1,228 per year.
 Over the lifetime of your panels, they are expected to pay for themselves in around 14 years, after which they provide an average savings of about $15,648!
 This is a massive return on investment that most residents find very appealing.
-Plus, your panels will help you avoid future hikes in energy costs, so your total savings could be even higher.
+Plus, your panels will help you avoid future hikes in energy rates, so your total savings could be even higher.

 Oregon is considered quite solar-friendly, in large part because the state and federal governments provide solar customers with many solar incentives.
-One of the most substantial incentives is the federal solar tax credit (ITC), which is a credit to your federal income tax liability for a massive 26% of your total system cost.
+One of the most substantial incentives is the federal solar tax credit (ITC), which is a credit to your federal income tax liability for a massive 26% of your total system expense.
 In Oregon, the ITC received by most homeowners will be around $6,422.
 Some additional Oregon solar incentives are mentioned below:

 Solar panels make your home more valuable, which is a massive benefit for Oregon residents, where property values are relatively high.
 According to estimates from Zillow, most homes will go up in value by around 4.1% with the addition of a solar panel system.4 In Oregon, where the average home value is $509,539, most residents will see an increase of around $20,891 in value!5 The actual dollar amount of your value bump will likely be higher in more expensive areas, like Portland and Salem.
 It’s important to note that the increase in home value after going solar will only apply to residents who use a cash purchase or a solar financing option to buy their panels.
 Solar leases and power purchase agreements (PPAs) won’t make your home more valuable and can actually have the opposite effect.